Roberts-sw/C-C-style/README.md

 - volatile (C89)
 - restrict (C99)

-## My style
+## My style for hardware-interfacing
-C99 defines width-specified data types, useful for hardware control, accessible with inclusion of `<inttypes.h>` or `<stdint.h>`.
-Hardware control needs them together with address definitions.
-If it is known which microcontroller and compiler are used, it is trivial to typedef exact width data types for signed and unsigned types.
+Hardware control can use width-specified data types and ways of placing registers at defined addresses.
+C99 defines width-specified data types, accessible with inclusion of `<inttypes.h>` or `<stdint.h>`, but if it is known which microcontroller and compiler are used, it is trivial to typedef exact width data types for signed and unsigned types.
-I oten use a small header file with typedefs for the names s08, u08, s16, u16, s32, u32, s64, and u64.
-It should be clear which ones are signed and unsigned respectively, and how many bits constitue them.
+I often use a small header file with typedefs for the names s08, u08, s16, u16, s32, u32, s64, and u64.
+It should be clear which ones are signed and unsigned respectively, and how many bits constitute them.

-Address definitions are in capitals with a trailing underscore for single registers and a leading underscore for register-arrays, without underscore for the indexes into the register-arrays.
+Address definitions are defined in capitals with a trailing underscore for single registers and a leading underscore for register-arrays, without underscore for the indexes into the register-arrays.
 Bit-constants for specific registers are named `bxy_R_E`, with xy the decimal lsb-shift designator in register R, known by the name E in the hardware-manual.
 Multi-bit register-constants are similarly defined as `x#_R_E`, where \# is